 “ Roseanne made him look sexy. ” - schweinehunder

-Iconic comedian Louie Anderson, the two-time Emmy award winner, is one of the country's most recognized and adored comics; named by Comedy Central as "One of 100 Greatest Stand-Up Comedians of All Time."
+Iconic comedian Louie Anderson, the three-time Emmy®-Award winner, is one of the country's most recognized and adored comics; named by Comedy Central as "One of 100 Greatest Stand-Up Comedians of All Time."
 His career has spanned more than 30 years.
 He is a best selling author, star of his own stand up specials and sitcoms...

 “ Comedian and heart attack waiting to happen. ” - schweinehunder